Myanmar–United States relations: 8888 Uprising and 1990s relations

 The 8888 Uprising in 1988 saw mass protests in Burma against the totalitarian rule of General Ne Win.
-American House Representative Stephen Solarz arrived in Burma in September to encourage reform echoing the policy of the U.S government towards Burma.
+American House Representative Stephen Solarz arrived in Burma in September to encourage reform echoing the policy of the U.S. government towards Burma.
 Protestors demonstrated outside the United States embassy in Yangon hoping for international attention and American intervention.

-Eventually, the protests led to a bloody military coup by the State Law and Order Restoration Council (SLORC).
+After six months, the protests led to a bloody military coup by the State Law and Order Restoration Council (SLORC).
 SLORC imposed martial law and cracked down on protests, including killing 500 protestors outside the United States embassy.

+As David I. Sternberg wrote, "Essentially, U.S. policy from 1988 through 2001 was on a single track: human rights.
+Economic, strategic, narcotics, even humanitarian issues were not pursued."
 Many believed that the new military regime would collapse if the countries refused to recognize the legitimacy of the coup.
 The United States imposed the most restrictive sanctions of the many countries that cut aid and placed sanctions.
 In 1989, the military junta changed the country's name from Burma to Myanmar alongside many other English names like that of Yangon/Rangoon.
 The United States remains one of a few countries to still do not recognize the 1989 changes arguing that the name change was made without the consent of the people by an illegitimate government.
 The United States downgraded its level of representation in Myanmar from Ambassador to Chargé d'Affaires after the government's crackdown on the democratic opposition in 1988 and its failure to honour the results of the 1990 parliamentary election.

 The Massachusetts state government attempted to sanction Myanmar directly in 1996 but those efforts proved unconstitutional.
 In addition, since May 1997, the U.S. Government has prohibited new investment by U.S. persons or entities.
 A number of U.S. companies exited the Myanmar market even prior to the imposition of sanctions due to a worsening business climate and mounting criticism from human rights groups, consumers, and shareholders.
 The United States has also imposed countermeasures on Myanmar due to its inadequate measures to eliminate money laundering.